 This semester unit aims to provide a basic introduction to the Body Systems including Neuromuscular and Skeletal systems as well as the Cardiovascular and Respiratory systems.
 Sports injury and rehabilitation and Sports Psychology will also be explored in this unit.
-The subject will provide an introduction to Energy systems which is a major component of the Year 12 Physical Education curriculum.
+The subject will introduce Energy systems which is a major component of the Year 12 Physical Education curriculum.